IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Plotting 1D array as a function of coordinate1 along the time axis
 ------------------------------------------------------------------

-One of the IMASViz features is plotting coordinate along the time axis.
+One of the IMASViz features is to plot data along coordinate1 specified in the IMAS Data Dictionary.
+Coordinate1 data can be set using a time slider along the time axis.
 This is allowed for IDS nodes, located within **time_slice[:]** structure, and it is already set as a default plotting feature for such arrays.